 We then create command classes which should extend from CConsoleCommand.
 Each command class should be named as its command name appended with Command.
-For example, to define an email command, we should write an EmailCommand class.
-All command class files should be placed under the commands subdirectory of the application base directory.
+For

 Tip: By configuring CConsoleApplication::commandMap, one can also have command classes in different naming conventions and located in different directories.